Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Experiments

 \section{Experiments}

-In this section, we validate our method across various VLM architectures on comprehensive multi-modal benchmarks, including high-resolution image and video understanding tasks.
-We compare our approach with multiple existing methods and conduct an efficiency analysis.
+In this section, we validate our method across various VLM architectures on comprehensive multi-modal tasks, including high-resolution image and video understanding.
+We compare our approach with multiple existing methods and conduct an ablation study and an efficiency analysis.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}